gdbroman/broman.blog/_posts/2020/2020-10-27-finding-ones-way.md

 Seeing what could be,

-and oh, so far away.
+and oh, so far a way.

-This is the process.
+This is my journey.

 I mustn't go astray.